cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Fixed an issue when using more than one filter in a "change values" option.
 * Fixed an issue that could leave a .0 in the result of a change values calculation.
 * Fixed an issue that would cause a sale_price below 1 to disappear from the feed.
-* Fixed an issue that prevented the buttons on the Edit Feed page to become selectable when editing a feed.
+* Fixed an issue that prevented the buttons on the Edit Feed page from becoming selectable when editing a feed.
 * Fixed an issue causing an incorrect outcome when using the Weight source in a filter with a decimal value.
 * Tested on WooCommerce 5.6.